westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Expunge an Arrest Record in West Virginia

-The first step in requesting an expungement is obtaining copies of the criminal record containing the arrests.
-The criminal record, also known as a "record of arrests and prosecution" or rap sheet, includes a chronological history of a person's arrests and the outcomes.
-The West Virginia State Police is the custodian of criminal records, but a requestor must apply through an authorized vendor.
-After getting the criminal record, review the arrests for eligibility.
-Misdemeanor or felony offenses are not eligible for expungement if they violate W. Va.
-Code §61-11-26(c).
-Consult the expungement instruction sheet for a detailed description of these offenses.
+• Obtaining Copies of the Criminal Record: The first step in requesting an expungement is to obtain copies of the criminal record that contains the arrest information, otherwise known as a "record of arrests and prosecution" or rap sheet.
+This document provides a chronological record of a person's arrests and their corresponding outcomes.
+Although the West Virginia State Police is the custodian of criminal records, a requestor may apply for these records through an authorized vendor.

-The petitioner must complete the appropriate expungement motion form if an arrest is eligible for expungement.
-Then, the individual must file the completed form at the Clerk's Office in the Circuit Court of competent jurisdiction.
-Generally, this is the court in the jurisdiction where the arrest happened.
-If the petitioner has arrests in different counties, they must complete and submit a separate application to each county.
-Furthermore, the petitioner must pay the applicable fees—a $200 filing fee and a $100 processing fee paid to the West Virginia State Police.
-It is possible to obtain a waiver for these fees, but the petitioner must contact the Clerk's Office to request one.
+• Completing the Necessary Court Forms: Subsequently, the petitioner is expected to complete the appropriate expungement motion form if an arrest is eligible for expungement.
+Thereafter, they are required to file the completed form at the Clerk's Office in the circuit court where the arrest occurred.
+If the petitioner has arrests in different counties, they are typically required to complete and submit a separate application to each county.

 How Do I Find Recent Arrests in West Virginia?